 The Office of Student Counseling provides services to students with documented disabilities.
 The Office offers information on disabilities, campus services, and related resources.
 Persons with disabilities are encouraged to apply for services early and to request a meeting to discuss their individual needs prior to registration.
 Accommodations provided to students are based on individual need.
 Information regarding disabilities can be obtained through the Office of Student Counseling, P.O.
-Box 1675, Galveston, TX 77553-1675, call 409-740-4587 or email studentservices@tamug.edu.
+Box 1675, Galveston, TX 77553-1675, call 409-740-4736.